How to Split Time Between Schengen and Non-Schengen Countries

 Total time in Europe: ~180 days.
 Schengen days used: 90.
 Completely legal.

-After this itinerary, your earliest Schengen days have fallen off the 180-day rolling window, and you could re-enter the Schengen Area with fresh days available.
+After this itinerary, your earliest Schengen days have fallen off the 180-day rolling window, and you could re-enter the Schengen Area with fresh days available via the rolling 1:1 exchange.

 Sample Itinerary 2: The Year-Round European Life